Golden desert dunes glowing under a warm evening sky

 The six named Dubai dune systems

-Every card opens onto its own location guide with the operator list, the wildlife checklist, and the AED tier table.
-Read the dune system first; book the tier second.
+Every card opens onto its own location guide with the operator list, the wildlife checklist, and the AED package table.
+Read the dune system first, then book the full safari.

 Lahbab vs Al Marmoom vs DDCR